StartsMercury/NoShades/README.md

 ## Compatibility

 Currently compatibility with [sodium](https://github.com/CaffeineMC/sodium-fabric) is not implemented.
 Should be a goal after this mod is complete.

+## Notice

+School has arrived and progress to this mod may slow down, but not stop.

 ## License